“Kids are not 'the future', we are here now. We are not going to change the world 'someday' we are already doing it.”

 The Lottie ‘Inspired by Real Kids’ campaign began this Summer with a mini video series, directed by filmmaker Elena Rossini, and tells the stories of five girls who have directly inspired Lottie Dolls through their dreams and designs, to date – submitting their ideas to the company and watching them unfold in doll form.

-The forthcoming competitions starting in September will include the search for Lottie’s Hidden Figure, where children design an inspiring person who they feel should be celebrated and an outfit will be created inspired by the winning design as well as outfits inspired by Malala, Amelia Earhart, and Frida Kahlo (see sneak peek of template, below) Each month new competitions will be launched on Lottie.com and in participating independent retail stores worldwide, to engage young designers.
-Within 9 months of selecting a winner, Lottie Dolls will have the product on the market
+The forthcoming competitions starting in September will include the search for Lottie’s Hidden Figure, where children design an inspiring person who they feel should be celebrated and an outfit will be created inspired by the winning design as well as outfits inspired by Malala, Amelia Earhart, and Frida Kahlo (see sneak peak of template, below) Each month new competitions will be launched on Lottie.com and in participating independent retail stores worldwide, to engage young designers.
+Within 9 months of selecting a winner, Lottie Dolls will have the product on the market.

 Filmmaker and Equality Activist, Elena Rossini on the ‘Inspired by Real Kids’ campaign;